TOLDOTECHNIK/TTBOUNCE/README.md

 # TTBOUNCE

-This is a debouncing button library for Arduino.
+This is a debouncing button library for Arduino providing click, double click, long press, retick and release events.

 ## History
 - 2014-01-23 Initial release